MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/omnichannel-customer-service-package.md

     > [!Note]
     > If you have deployed the Omnichannel New Environment package, then **OmnichannelUnifiedServiceDeskSolution** might not be present in the list of solutions.

-1. Sign in to the Microsoft Dataverse platform.
+1. Sign in to the Dynamics 365 instance.

 2. On the nav bar, choose **Settings** > **Solutions**.